Writers Write is a comprehensive writing resource. This post is all about making your scenes work for you in your novel.

 The director also focused on those moments in the story that are the quintessential hallmark of Tennessee Williams – there are moments where Karen Stone is recalling the genteel, troubled ghost of the author’s most memorable heroine, Blanche Dubois.
 Both Karen and Blanche are moved to desperate actions in their final scenes.
 Both stories also have open-ended conclusions.

 All writers have a signature – whether a type of character or a way with dialogue – that becomes their own distinctive brand.
 Have you noticed this pattern in your own writing?
-In my own novel, I haven’t really picked up this – but I do know it can make your scenes more powerful if you’re aware of it.
+In my own novel, I haven’t really picked this up – but I do know it can make your scenes more powerful if you’re aware of it.

-Write for a half-hour or full-hour every week day.
+- Write for a half hour or full hour every weekday.

 5 Quick Hacks